Joshua-Miles/flatiron-program-learning-goals/README.md

     - Status Code

 # Module 2

+- Sinatra & MVC
-- Explain the uses of
+  - Define the following tools
     - Rack
     - Shotgun
     - Sinatra
     - Rails
   - Explain the responsibilities of the following application components:
     - Model
     - View
     - Controller

+- HTML & CSS
   - Identify the common components of HTML elements
     - Tag Name
     - Attributes
     - Children
   - Identify Common HTML and CSS Elements
      - div
      - p
      - h1
      - img
      - a
   - Use EJS to interpolate Ruby variables into HTML pages

+- Forms
   - Identify HTML elements and attributes common to forms
     - form
     - input
     - textarea
     - select
     - name
     - value
     - target
   - Describe how to send data from the browser to the server with a Form
   - Build a form which creates a nested hash through input name

+- Web Applications
+  - Focus on the methodology of using tools to build an app

+- Web Associations
   - Use foreign keys to create references between Table Rows
   - Use user input to define foreign keys
   - Use other types of inputs to improve the user's experience when creating associations

+- Rails
   - Create a Rails app
   - Create & Run Migrations with Rails
   - Create Controllers and route requests to those controllers using rails
   - Use the methods of strong params to filter user input

+- Route Helpers
   - Use `resources` to automate the routing process
   - Use `link_to` to automate `a` tags

+- Form Helpers
   - Use rails helpers to create a form
   - Use `form_with` to create a form for a resource
   - Use `collection_select` and `collection_check_boxes` to create inputs for associations

+- Sessions & Cookies
   - Define statelessness in the context of programming
   - Explain what it means for HTTP to be stateless
   - Explain the roles that sessions and cookies play in solving the challenges posed by statelessness

+- Rails Validations
   - Explain the advantage of fat models and skinny controllers
   - Use ActiveRecord validation helpers to validate data
   - Check for resource validity in the controller
   - Display error messages in the view

+- Authentication
   - Define Authentication, Authorization, Hashing, Encryption, and BCrypt
   - Add a secured password to a user model using `bcrypt` and `password_digest`
   - Implement a sign in form
   - Implement authorization to protect a route in an application

 # Module 3

-*Useful Activations*

-Not mixing ERB and JS

-- What a game would look like in rails
-- Foreground HTTP requests are the devil

-Getting one language talking to another language

-- Reaping the benefits of both

-_Learning Goals_

 - The DOM
   - Mutate the DOM and its styles using JavaScript
   - Create new DOM nodes and append them
   - Use different querySelectors to select single or multiple elements

 * JavaScripts
   * Identify common syntax differences between Ruby and JavaScript